sa2thoms/sudokulib/README.md

 # sudokulib
-code for generating and solving sudoku puzzles
+code for generating and solving sudoku puzzles.
+Work in progress.

+Uses cmake